FinancialMarketsAAU/exercise-set-1-fm24-vaseqsamimi/README.md

 # Exercise Set 1 for the Financial Markets Course
 testing
-Commit with your solutions.
+Commit with your solutions. \\
-testing testing
+Testing